 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Lentils are somewhat high in carbs for low-carb diet plans, but this recipe is relatively low in net carbs so I am tagging it Low-Carb; check nutritional information for more information.
 And you can make this lower in carbs by using more peppers and fewer lentils.
-Dried beans and lentils are a great low-glycemic food for any phase of the South Beach Diet, but they’re a limited food for Phase One.
-However, in a dish like this Slow Cooker Vegetarian Greek Lentil Casserole with lots of other vegetables and some cheese you can have a normal-sized serving.
+Dried beans and lentils are a great low-glycemic food for any phase of the original South Beach Diet, but they’re a limited food for Phase One.
+However, in a dish like Slow Cooker Lentils with lots of other vegetables and some cheese you can have a normal-sized serving.

 Find More Recipes Like This One: